Blinken-Lights/GRNSEQ/README.md

 B! will start the block playing at the start of the next 64x1/16th note bar.
 It will change to B>, then toggle itself off once it's reached that new bar.
 You can also turn it back off manually, before that point.

+*block macros*

+Macros can be written in the single line below the solid green bar on each block.
+Each time this line changes, the contents of the block are overwritten depending on the macros used.
+The block contents can then be edited as normal, but next time you type in the 'macro' line, changes made within the main block will be lost.

+There is only one macro available so far (plenty of room for coders to add more!):

+* euc([any text except comma or round brackets],[integer (number of onsets)],[integer (length of pattern)],[optional integer (rotation of pattern)])
+- creates a euclidean rhythm, repeating whatever text is in the first parameter.
+In place of commas within that pattern, you can use ; - so for instance I{2;5;7} would be converted to I{2,5,7}

 *changing global parameters*